sharetribe/flex-docs/src/docs/tutorial/configuration/index.md

 const listingMinimumPriceSubUnits = 500;
 ```

-Error message, when creating a new listing (_EditListingPricingForm_):
+The error message, when creating a new listing
+(_EditListingPricingForm_):

 ![EditListingPricingForm: validation for minimum price](./minimum-price.png)